honestbee/jobq/README.md

 ---

-**jobq** is a generic worker pool library with dynamic adjust workers number
+**jobq** is a generic worker pool library with dynamic adjust worker number

 ## Install